EricLWang/self/Codex.md

 #### 3A: I&S - Me
 Individual themes that guide my life.

-* Music is an essential part of the human life.
+* Music is an essential part of the human experience.
 * Your word is your external value.
 Deploy it meticulously and give it earnestly.
 * Strive for **Quality** in work or play.
 * It is impossible to ever occupy any moment but the present.